apache/james-project/src/adr/0040-quality-levels-definitions.md

 By **experimental** we designate a part of the code not matching yet the above requirements.
-However some active contributors are willing to raise the quality level of this component, and eventually make it supported.
+However some active contributors are willing to raise the quality level of this component, and eventually make it mature.
 Or at least are willing to support users.

-Users should have low expectations regarding experimental artifacts.
-They are encouraged to contribute to this component in order to raise its code quality.
+Users should have low expectations regarding experimental artifacts or features.
+They are encouraged to contribute to them in order to raise its code quality.

-By **unsupported** we mean that a component do not match most of the *supported* quality conditions.
+By **unsupported** we mean that an artifact or feature do not match most of the *mature* quality conditions.
 Active contributors do not feel confident delivering support for it.
 This artifact or feature might be deprecated and removed from future James releases.
 Users are strongly encouraged to contribute to the artifact development.

 ## Consequences

-Quality levels needs to be mentioned explicitly in the documentation, per product, and for each product, per feature.
+Quality levels needs to be mentioned explicitly in the documentation, per artifact, and per feature.

-We need to audit existing artifacts and features to make a list of experimental and unsupported components.
+We need to audit existing artifacts and features to make a list of experimental and unsupported artifacts.
 We will maintain JIRA tickets opened from them, detailing for each one of them expected actions to raise the quality level.
 Maintaining such tickets will encourage contributions on experimental and unsupported components.